-The elementary education program is designed for individuals who wish to teach children from grades K-6 (or through grade 8 in schools organized in a K-8 model), leads to a master of arts degree, and prepares candidates to pursue an Illinois Type 03 certificate.
+The elementary education program is designed for individuals who wish to teach children from grades K-6 (or through grade 8 in schools organized in a K-8 model), leads to a master of arts degree and prepares candidates to pursue an Illinois Professional Educator License with an Endorsement in Elementary Education.
 The program requires successful completion of the general education courses, professional education courses and core courses.

 General Education Course Requirements

-Graduate students seeking an elementary education certificate (Type 03) are required to have one course in each of the following areas:
+Graduate students seeking an elementary education license are required to have one course in each of the following areas:

 - writing or composition

 Professional Education Course Requirements for the License (35 to 38 credits*):